girover/javaFxValdation/README.md

 This means that you can apply validation rules to any field in your JavaFX controller, regardless of how it is named.

 In the example shown, we have added the `@Rules` annotation before the field name and specified a name for the field using the `field` attribute (in this case, "user name").
-We have also specified the validation rules to apply to the field using the `rules` attribute, with the value *required* indicating that the field is mandatory.
+We have also specified the validation rules to apply to the field using the `rules` attribute, with the value *"required"* indicating that the field is mandatory.
 [All available rules](#all-available-rules).

 After the `validator` has validated the desired fields, you can check whether they have passed the validation rules or not by calling the `pass()` method or the `pass(boolean)` method.